Welcome to the St Helen’s Primary School Governors page.

 The Minutes of previous meetings can be accessed by clicking the links below:

-As well as meeting together regularly as a Governing Body, Governors like to come and visit the school and be involved in school life.
+Governors also like to come and visit the school and be involved in school life ( as much as circumstances allow) .
 We particularly enjoy attending events like concerts, sporting events, festivals and Church Services where we can celebrate the achievements of the children as well as sharing in significant moments in the life of the school.
+Twice a year we organise Governor days during which we focus on a particular area of school life in line with school’s strategy.
 Above all, we hope to support the staff of the school in creating a safe, happy and pleasant environment in which to learn and play together.

 Becoming a Governor